riakgu/snyp-api/docs/auth.md

 ---

 ### 1. Register
 **POST** `/api/auth/register`

-Creates a new user account.
+Creates a new user account and automatically logs in.

 #### Request Body
 ```json